 For object ID previously fetched via sai redis get operation, the same method still works.

 One possible solution is to save the mapping between OID and attr_list at redis_generic_create().
 This assumes that during restore, exact same attr_list will be used for object create, so same OID may be found and returned.
+Constructore phase mapping will be handled in separate table due to the fact that the attributes for an object may be change later, but during restore the default attributes are used again.

 The other more complex solution is to save OID in redis DB for the created objects in each orchagent sub-routine and restore from that.

-There is issue with those object created by default, but removed later.
-Exception handling is needed for them.
-Ex.
-SAI_OBJECT_TYPE_NEXT_HOP_GROUP_MEMBER created upon config may be removed due to port oper state down.
+This is good for handling the case of multiple OIDs mapped to the same attributes list.

 Virtual OID should not be necessary in this solution.
 But it doesn’t hurt either if the virtual OID layer is kept.

+Idempotency is required for LibSaiRedis interface.

 How to handle the cases of SAI api call change during restore phase.